NSegal/FSUCourseScraper/README.md

 Runnning a scrape
 =================

-The standard maintenance periods are Tuesdays and Thursdays from 5 am to 7:30 am and Sundays from 5 am to 10 am.
-There doesn't seem to be any place this is documented, but if you access the site during maintenance times it will tell you.
-You will need to run scrapes around these maintenance times.

 * Make sure your virtual environment is activated.
 * Make you you have created a config.py
-* To do a solus scrape run `python main.py`
+* To do a my.fsu.edu webscrape run `python main.py`
 * To do a textbook scrape run `python textbooks.py`

 ### Better Logging ###